-Our commitment to maintaining an accommodative stance until the economy is back on stable footing lowers borrowing costs for households, businesses, and state and local governments (Board of Governors 2020a, b).
-And so far our policies are working.
+businesses, and state and local governments.8 And so far our policies are working.
 Interest rate-sensitive sectors, like housing and autos, have rebounded sharply in the past six months.
 Individuals and businesses have been able to refinance debt, initiate new loans, and make investments, which has kept more workers employed in the economy.
 This translates into stronger income and consumption growth for millions of Americans.